-CWHC has offered counseling services since 1989, with an emphasis on both education and self-help.
-We offer individual counseling, options counseling and crisis counseling, as well as groups and workshops.
-Individual counseling sessions are typically weekly, 50-minute sessions.
+CWHC has offered counseling services since 1989.
+We offer individual, partners/couples, and options counseling, as well as occasional groups and workshops.
+Individual and partners/couples counseling sessions are typically weekly, 50-minute sessions.

-Our feminist and person-centered counseling approach stresses equality in the counseling relationship.
+Our feminist-relational counseling approach stresses equality in the counseling relationship.
 We see our role as providing support and insight into a client's experiences, seeing the client’s self-determination and innate strengths as integral parts of the therapeutic work and relationship.
-We pay particular attention to clients' concrete needs as well as the impact of various forms of oppression such as gender oppression, racism, classism and homophobia.
+We pay particular attention to our clients' concrete needs as well as the impact of trauma and various forms of oppression such as racism, classism, transphobia, and homophobia.

-CWHC's counselors are master's/Psy.D level clinicians, clinical interns completing their master’s/Psy.D level training or volunteer counselors donating their time in the counseling program.
+CWHC's counselors are licensed staff members, clinical interns completing their graduate level training, or volunteer counselors donating their time in the counseling program.
 Our counselors work with a range of presenting issues including depression, anxiety, childhood trauma, sexual assault, domestic violence, relationships, gender, sexuality and health concerns.

 Counseling interns receive training and support in providing counseling from a feminist-relational perspective and will provide individual, partners/couples, and group counseling services.
 Counselors at CWHC value client self-determination as an integral part of the therapeutic relationship.